atreyee80/Election_Analysis/README.md

   -Direct Recording Electronic

-The fnal result will be the total number of votes received from all this three.
+The final result will be the total number of votes received from all this three.

 The analysis of the election show that: